allebb/hooker/README.md

 sudo -u www-data git pull
 ```

-**Remember to check and update your ``hooker.conf.php`` and local ``hooker.json`` files with any new configuration
+**Remember to check and update your server's ``hooker.conf.php`` and if you are using them in your code repositories, your local ``.hooker.json`` files with any new configuration
-options (where applicable), an overview of the "Configuration options" can be found in the next section.**
+options, an overview of the "Configuration options" can be found in the next section.**

 ## Configuration options

 A full list and explanation of the configuration items and workflow "placeholders" tags can be found in
 the [Configuration Items](docs/CONFIGURATION-ITEMS.md) file.

-## Using a hooker.json configuration file in your codebase
+## Using a .hooker.json configuration file in your codebase

 Instead of having to edit and update the ``hooker.conf.php`` on the server each time you wish to make a change to the deployment
-workflow, a ``hooker.json`` file can be committed to your Git repository and will be used to define the workflow steps,
+workflow, a ``.hooker.json`` file can be committed to your Git repository and will be used to define the workflow steps,
 the syntax is as follows:

 **This example demonstrates the deployment of a Laravel web application**